Stuycs-K/finalproject-09-yampolsky-stella-chen/DEVLOG-Daniel.md

 ### 2025-5-20 - Making Encode Columnar Cipher
 Approximately 40 minutes was spent configuring the makefile and working on the Columnar Transposition Cipher, and ended on how to print out the columns from a 2D array.

+### 2025-5-20 - Fixing Encode Columnar Cipher
+Approximately 1 hour was spent figuring out how to do the tranposition part of the columnar cipher.